 - Dry mouth

 Some of the more severe Xanax effects and dangers include alterations in mood, suicidal thoughts, hallucinations, difficulty speaking, slurred speech, impaired coordination, and memory problems.
-It is essential to seek immediate medical help if you are experiencing any severe side effects of alprazolam.
+It is essential to seek immediate medical help if one is experiencing any severe side effects of alprazolam.

 Sometimes an unintended symptom of medication is favorable.
 This is demonstrated by the interesting relationship between alprazolam and blood pressure.
 Anxiety can cause a person’s blood pressure to rise dramatically over a short period.
 Therefore, in individuals who are suffering from anxiety-induced hypertension, alprazolam can indirectly lower blood pressure by treating the underlying anxiety.

 Benzodiazepines, such as alprazolam, are potent substances that can result in serious health consequences if taken in large doses over a long period of time.
 Xanax long term effects are most pronounced if an individual takes the drug in large quantities, on a rapid schedule, or for a prolonged duration.
 Abruptly starting or restarting the medication is also dangerous.